 WHAT KIND OF PROJECTS WILL CCEO FELLOWS WORK ON / WHAT TRAINING WILL THEY RECEIVE?

 Climate Corps Education Outside Fellows will increase student science activation and environmental knowledge and awareness by engaging students and volunteers in maintaining school gardens, supporting outdoor science lessons, and championing school-based stewardship and sustainability initiatives.
 On-site and remote training sessions will be held every other week to support Fellows in their educational and professional skills and goals.
+Training topics include Introduction to Child Development stages, Trauma-Informed Teaching Practices, Basic Gardening, and asset-based community engagement.

 HOW MANY CANDIDATES WILL BE ACCEPTED?